OtagoCarpentries/minibaz2020/index.md

 This workshop is aimed at people who are already using tools such as the Unix shell and R as part of their workflows and will cover how to start creating a reproducible workflow of multiple steps using an example bioinformatics pipeline.

+**Expected prior knowledge:** Understanding of Unix file system and running of commands.

 ---

 ## Eventbrite